-On December 16, 1969 the EC Council of Ministers set up an exceptional system for East-West trade.
-The decision adopted authorized the individual member countries, as an exceptional measure, and subject to case-by-case decision by the Council, to enter into bi-lateral negotiations with the countries of Eastern Europe.
-This system came to an end on December 31, 1972.
+On December 16,1969 the Council of Ministers of the EEC set up an exceptional system for the East-West trade.
+The decision adopted authorised the individual member countries, as an exceptional measure, and subject to case-by-case decision by the Council, to enter into bi-lateral negotiations with the countries of Eastern Europe.
+This system came to an end on December 31,1972.